beer-psi/chuni-penguin/docs/docs/commands/records.md

         JUSTICE).
         - `clear_lamp`: Sort by clear lamp (FAILED, CLEAR, HARD, BRAVE, ABSOLUTE, CATASTROPHY).
+        - `life`: Sort by total number of JUSTICE/ATTACK/MISS, if data is available.
     - `-k, --kamaitachi`: View the user's scores on Kamaitachi, if available.

 === "Slash command"